-There is a specially-adapted online application form for solicitors in the full-time service of the State or employed as a conveyancer by a non-solicitor.
+There is a specially-adapted online application form for solicitors in the full-time service of the State.

+A solicitor who is employed as a conveyancer by a non-solicitor should contact the Society in writing by email to pc@lawsociety.ie.
 It should be noted that this application is not for a practising certificate.
-It is an annual application to be recognised and recorded on the Law Society's records as a solicitor qualified to practise but exempt from holding a practising certificate.
+It is an annual application to be recognised and recorded on the Law Society's records as a solicitor entitled to practise but exempt from holding a practising certificate.